dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 ---

 {{% alert title="Note" color="primary" %}}
-Dapr Workflow is currently in alpha.
+The workflow building block is currently in **alpha**.
 {{% /alert %}}

 Let's take a look at the Dapr [Workflow building block]({{< ref workflow >}}).
 In this Quickstart, you'll create a simple console application to demonstrate Dapr's workflow programming model and the workflow management APIs.

 The `order-processor` console app starts and manages the lifecycle of the `OrderProcessingWorkflow` workflow that stores and retrieves data in a Dapr state store.
 The workflow consists of four workflow activities, or tasks:
-- `NotifyActivity`
+- `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow
-- `ReserveInventoryActivity`
+- `ReserveInventoryActivity`: Checks the state store to ensure that there is enough inventory for the purchase
-- `ProcessPaymentActivity`
+- `ProcessPaymentActivity`: Processes and authorizes the payment
-- `UpdateInventoryActivity`
+- `UpdateInventoryActivity`: Removes the requested items from the state store and updates the store with the new remaining inventory value

 In this guide, you'll: